 If you want to know more about how you can change your domain name, proceed to their official website for .au at auDA.
 We encourage you to familiarise yourself with auDA following this change, by reading through their Domain Administration Rules.

 You can also refer to this fact sheet prepared by auDA containing all the information you might need about the .au direct namespace and the Priority Allocation process.
-For a more comprehensive detail on the new .au domain’s registration requirements, visit Direct Priority Implementation.
+For more comprehensive details on the new .au domain’s registration requirements, visit Direct Priority Implementation.

 Accentuate Web Design and Marketing’s advice